Professional Qualifications For The Sports Industry

 To become a sports psychologist, you’ll need relevant accredited psychology qualifications.
 Firstly, you’ll need to complete a degree accredited by The British Psychology Society (BPS), which leads to graduate membership of the BPS.

 Alternatively, if you have a degree in a different subject, you may be able to do a psychology conversion course.
 From there you are required to obtain an accredited postgraduate qualification in your chosen specialism, such as sport.
 There are several MSc and MRes sport psychology courses to choose from in the UK.

 Sports business and management

 If you’re wishing to pursue a career in sports business or management then a relevant undergraduate degree may be the best place to start.
-Professional qualifications are not a must to work in this field but they are offered by a number of bodies such as the The Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) and Chartered Management Institute (CMI).
-Further study at postgraduate level is also option if you want to specialise in a certain area or wish to improve your employment prospects.
+While professional qualifications are not mandatory for entering this field, several bodies, including the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) and the Chartered Management Institute (CMI), provide them.
+Further study at the postgraduate level is also an option if you want to specialise in a certain area or wish to improve your employment prospects.

-To work as a sports therapist, you’re typically required to have an undergraduate or postgraduate degree accredited by The Society of Sports Therapists.
-Although membership of The Society of Sports Therapists is not essential, it shows employers that you are of a certain calibre.
+To qualify as a sports therapist, you typically need an undergraduate or postgraduate degree accredited by The Society of Sports Therapists.
+Although membership in The Society of Sports Therapists is not essential, it shows employers that you are of a certain calibre.